An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Infants less than 3 to 6 months of age with suspected bacterial CAP

-- Children and infants with suspected community-acquired pneumonia caused by a bacteria or virus known to cause serious illness, such as methicillin-resistant Staphylococcus aureus (CA-MRSA)
+- Children and infants with suspected CAP caused by a bacteria or virus known to cause serious illness, such as community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA)

 - Children and infants for whom proper care at home or follow-up is a concern